n0mi1k/apk2url/README.md

 **Tested on Kali 2023.2 and Ubuntu 22.04*

 ## Dependencies
-Use `apt` for easy installation of these tools required by apk2url:
+Use `apt` for easy installation of these tools required by apk2url or use `install.sh`:
 - sudo apt install apktool
 - sudo apt install jadx